ericwikman/cinque.xyz/docs/src/giant/README.md

 <!--
 TODO:
-Add links to all of the spreadsheets or to wikipedia.
+Add links to all the spreadsheets or to wikipedia.
 Add Column and Row counts for the v1 release of major spreadsheets -->